zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-314_840.md

         - TASK Create hormonal manipulation strategy
 - Korean - TOPIK II+
   - `createLanguageImprovmentPlan('korean', requirements=$(children.input('HOOK-Requirements', context)))`
-  - Initialization of language/meta structrure: 75%
+  - Initialization of language/meta structrure: 80%
     - `ROOT.CentralExecutiveFunction`
       - `onComplete`
         - RESOUCE_ALLOCATION `time='10 seconds`
           - THEN `output("This is not a joke")`
-        - *Create 'I learn Korean for 10 seconds everyday for 10 years straight(Day X)' series*
+        - *Create 'I learn Korean for maximum 1 minute everyday for 10 years straight(Day X)' series*
           - Tooling: OBS Studio, Adobe PR/Jianying
         - *Create 'This video stops when I can't recognize the word' series*
   - BASICS
     - Typewriting
     - Tooling
+  - TOPIC Traffic, Fame, and Crowd control
+    - CRITICAL_QUESTION *What happens when you click the "Post" button to post something on social media?
+You can start with browser technos, SEO, visibility to lower-level physics or fame network and GenZ political field*
   - TOPIC Griftism: Tao of Contemporary Meta-war
     - Silent Plagiarism: Eventual Checkmate Strategy
   - TOPIC Content Creation